chevron-down Created with Sketch Beta.

 Do I need to submit my FASFA information or my parents' tax forms?

 No, we ask that you answer the financial questions within the application form.
-You will be asked to enter the infomation from the tax forms, but not asked to upload them.
+You will be asked to enter the information from the tax forms, but not asked to upload them.

 I only have financial information for one parent, can I still apply?

 Yes.
-The application form will allow you to indicate that you only have information for one parent, with a space to provide an explanation.
-In order to proceed with the application, please provide 0 values for the parent for whom you do not have information.
+The application form will allow you to indicate that you only have information for one parent, with a space to explain.
+To proceed with the application, please provide 0 values for the parent for who you do not have information.

 Additional Materials